 This term we will be learning…

-We will also be using the Wind in the Willows as part of our guided reading to develop the skills required to make good summaries.
-In addition to this, the pupils will be exploring non-fiction texts such as non-chronological reports to improve their rapid recall skills.
+We will also be using the Highwayman as part of our guided reading to develop the skills required to infer and read between the lines.
+In addition to this, the pupils will be exploring non-fiction texts such as newspaper reports and diaries to analysis language and structural features.

 During the children’s time in year 5, we aim to develop fluency in the fundamentals of mathematics.
 We will encourage this by providing opportunities for each child to have frequent practise with complex problems.
 They will also develop their own ability to reason using mathematical language and strategies.
 We hope that alongside our school vision, this will ensure each child will become a mathematical thinker.

-Our class based PE this term will be based around hockey.
-We will be working on skills in ball control, passing and spacial awareness as well as investigating the rules for a new competitive game.
+Our class based PE this term will be based around football.
+We will be working on skills in ball control, passing and spacial awareness as well as investigating the rules.

 This half term, as we are going to be comparing different versions of the birth narrative of Jesus, we have decided to do a whole day later in the term to really help immerse the children in the learning about this special time of year.
 We aim to support the children in developing their understanding of the origins of this Christian celebration.
 The day will provide the children with an opportunity to compare two versions of the story, as documented in the bible; discuss and interpret the story from different perspectives.